bakame-php/aide/src/Error/README.md

 ### Accessing the error

 To access the errors store in the instance you need to call the `Cloak::errors` method which will return a `CloakedErrors` instance.
-This exception which extends PHP's `RuntimeException` is a container where you can access all the `ErrorException` generated during the execution of the closure.
+This container gives you can access all the `ErrorException` generated during the last execution of the callback.
-If no error occurred during the last execution of the class the `CloakedErrors` instance will be empty, otherwise you will get all the `\ErrorException` instances generated.
+If no error occurred during the last execution of the class, the `CloakedErrors` instance will be empty.

 ```php
 $touch = Cloak::all(touch(...));